mattd/rest-time/README.md

 enable "overrun" to turn off automatic switch.
 The top clock display shows a count-up timer when it's overrunning.
 You need to press up or down button to start a new period.
 During overrun, it buzzes every minute.

+The timer keeps running after app exists.
+It will wake up at about 15 seconds ahead of buzz.

 ### Controls